Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Let us delete record two under Primary Key 2.
 Since your working on record 1 navigate to your URL and change the id from `...id=1` to `..id = 2`, Refresh your browser.

 Click the `Delete` button.
-You will get a confirmation pop-up.
-Click OK.
+Click OK on the confirmation pop-up that will appear on your screen.

 You will have only one record as shown in the figure below.
 The record is deleted in the database as well.